Q&A on UWCSEA admissions

 Round 2 offer deadline: January to March

-Dual applicants will only need to attend one assessment at the indicated campus if our eligibility review of the application indicates we require an assessment.
-Likewise, High School applicants will be invited to attend one Virtual Immersion programme and interview.
+If our eligibility review of the application indicates we require an assessment, dual applicants will only need to attend or complete one assessment.
+Likewise, High School applicants will be invited to attend one Virtual Immersion Programme and interview.
 The assessment outcome will be the same for your application to both campuses.

 Should the assessment outcome be that the student is eligible to be considered for a place, they will be placed in the application pool for both campuses.